Negotiation with Prosecutor After Arrest

 The jurisdiction San Fernando Courthouse covers the north end on the San Fernando Valley in LA County.

-Then I talk to the prosecutors about the case, and the prosecutors realize that the police did not do an extensive investigation, and a lot of times, these cases are not filed in the first place.
+Then I talked to the prosecutors about the case, and the prosecutors realized that the police did not do an extensive investigation and that, often, these cases were not filed in the first place.

-So, don't make the mistake of thinking that just because the police arrested you or a loved one and sent your case into the San Fernando courthouse that that means you have a criminal case filed against you.
+So, don't make the mistake of thinking that just because the police arrested you or a loved one and sent your case to the San Fernando courthouse, that means you have a criminal case filed against you.

-Only the prosecutors — whether it be District Attorney who prosecute felonies, or City Attorneys, who prosecute misdemeanors — can charge these types of offenses.
+Only prosecutors—whether District Attorneys who prosecute felonies or City Attorneys who prosecute misdemeanors—can charge these types of offenses.

-So, the first thing that's going to happen in a criminal prosecution is, you'll either be cited into court where you're sent something in the mail or the police give you a citation in your hand and tell you to appear in court or you'll be arrested.
+So, the first thing that's going to happen in a criminal prosecution is you'll either be cited in court where you're sent something in the mail or the police give you a citation in your hand and tell you to appear in court or you'll be arrested.

 Posting Bail and Court Date